flatironinstitute/sciware/17_FICluster/main.md

 - Run `jupyter notebook` from command line
 - Use JupyterHub https://jupyter.flatironinstitute.org
-  - setting up a kernel
+  - Create a kernel with the environment
      ```bash
      # setup your environment
      ml python ...